 - 80% appreciate flexible schedules.

 61. Visibility is the top challenge for most creators.
-The Tilt also notes that 54% of full-timers and 60% of part-timers say getting their content seen is the biggest hurdle.
-Monetization, staying consistent, and self-promotion are ranking high, too.
+The Tilt notes that 54% of full-timers and 60% of part-timers say getting their content seen is the biggest hurdle.
+Monetization, consistency, and self-promotion are ranking highly, too.

-62. For 52% of creators, what started as a hobby now pays the bills, as noted by Billbooks.
+62. For 52% of creators, what started as a hobby now pays the bills.

 63. Nearly 6 in 10 creators now consider themselves business-oriented, per Quasa.
 That’s a major shift compared to past years.

-64. Quasa also notes that only 33% of creators focus on quick income.
+64. Quasa says only 33% of creators focus on quick income.
 The rest are playing the long game: building brands and long-term value.

-65. 95% of creators use their platform to support causes they believe in, as Whop reported.
+65. 95% of creators use their platform to support causes they believe in (Whop).
 The most cited are:

 - Food and housing security (57%)